Crawford92/DeliveryData/README.md

 - Updated previous stacked orders from v1.0 to include natural stacks

 ## v3.0
-- Updated Days to include 'Offers' attribute and assigned values to 'Offers' attribute
+- Updated *Days* to include 'Offers' attribute and assigned values to 'Offers' attribute
-- Deliveries changed to DeliveriesOld (which includes v1 and v2), Deliveries is v3
+- *Deliveries* changed to *DeliveriesOld* (which includes v1 and v2), *Deliveries* is v3
 - Renamed Cornerstone Network, Inc. to Burger King, because it was Burger King
-- Updated Days sheet attributes - 'Start', 'End' to 'Start(24)', 'End(24)'.
+- Updated *Days* attributes - 'Start', 'End' to 'Start(24)', 'End(24)'.
 Active/shift time changed from time format to duration format hh:mm, attribute + (h:m)

 ## v3.1 - Ease of Entry Updates
-### Deliveries
+### *Deliveries*
 - Changed attribute order to 'Total', 'Pay', 'Tip', 'Peak Bonus', for ease of entry
 - Changed attribute order to 'Start Time', 'Miles', 'End Time', for ease of entry
 - Changed 'Miles' from int and float to all float
-- Stacked orders show total distance instead of averaged distance for ease of entry **NOTE: base pay is still averaged, duration and miles are not**
+- Stacked orders show total distance instead of averaged distance for ease of entry **base pay is still averaged, duration and miles are not**
 - Replaced "-" from 'Peak Bonus' with "$0.00"
 - Updated formula in 'Total' to include 'Peak Bonus' for all elements
 ### DeliveriesOld